State of Alaska Department of Revenue Lowers Stock Position in American Express (NYSE:AXP)

 American Express (NYSE:AXP – Get Free Report) last announced its quarterly earnings data on Friday, October 20th.
 The payment services company reported $3.30 EPS for the quarter, beating the consensus estimate of $2.96 by $0.34.
 The company had revenue of $15.38 billion for the quarter, compared to the consensus estimate of $15.36 billion.
 American Express had a return on equity of 30.60% and a net margin of 13.61%.
 American Express’s quarterly revenue was up 13.5% on a year-over-year basis.
 During the same quarter in the prior year, the company posted $2.47 EPS.
 As a group, analysts expect that American Express will post 11.22 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, February 9th.
-Shareholders of record on Friday, January 5th will be given a $0.60 dividend.
-This represents a $2.40 annualized dividend and a yield of 1.29%.
-The ex-dividend date is Thursday, January 4th.
-American Express’s dividend payout ratio (DPR) is presently 22.51%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, February 9th.
+Stockholders of record on Friday, January 5th will be given a dividend of $0.60 per share.
+This represents a $2.40 dividend on an annualized basis and a dividend yield of 1.29%.
+The ex-dividend date of this dividend is Thursday, January 4th.
+American Express’s payout ratio is 22.51%.

 American Express Profile